userver: Configure, Build and Install

 Using additional userver libraries in service templates

-find_package(userver COMPONENTS core grpc QUIET)
+find_package(userver COMPONENTS core kafka QUIET)

 Then add the corresponding option to cmake presets, e.g. "USERVER_FEATURE_GRPC": "ON".
+(This allows to use CPM with the service project.)

 See also